 Maria T. Shields has been our chief financial officer and vice president of finance and administration since September 1998.
 Previously, she served as our corporate controller since September 1994 and as a vice president since May 1998.
 Prior to joining the Company, Ms. Shields held various positions as a CPA with Deloitte & Touche LLP, including that of audit manager.
-Ms. Shields serves as a Director of the First National Bank Pittsburgh Community Board and the Washington County Chamber of Commerce, and as a member of the Board of Trustees of the Anglican Diocese of Pittsburgh.
+Ms. Shields serves as a Director of the First National Bank Pittsburgh Community Board, and as a member of the Board of Trustees of the Anglican Diocese of Pittsburgh.
 Ms. Shields holds a bachelor of science degree in accounting from Pennsylvania State University.